 Keeping in mind the goal of fitting things in with an appropriate amount of time and giving yourself buffer zones in your schedule will save you a lot of hassle come con time.
 Like I said above, if it works out that you can see people, that’s great!
 But don’t bend over backwards making your vacation turn into work and your vacation planning into an anxiety attack.
 No one deserves that and nothing is worth that.
 So take a moment and take back your breathing space in your schedule.
 You’re not obligated to give that away, so don’t feel like you have to.

 PS.
-If you’ve been planning something for a year and you want to be positive it happens, make sure that’s the first thing you plan – and monitor that your long time plans don’t all converge on the same event (split them up as best you can!).
-Divide and Conquer and Prioritize – that way you’ll be assured that what it really important to you will indeed happen. 😉
+If you’ve been planning something for a year and you want to be positive it happens, make sure that’s the first thing you plan.
+Monitor that your long time plans don’t all converge on the same event (split them up as best you can!).
+Divide and Conquer and Prioritize.
+That way you’ll be assured that what it really important to you will indeed happen. 😉

-Though much more demanding than other hobbies, Cosplay is still something we can all do happily if we strike the right balance, set good priorities, and properly delegate our time.
+Though much more demanding than other hobbies, Cosplay is still something we can all do happily.
+We just need to strike the right balance, set good priorities, and properly delegate our time.
 You might have noticed the theme as you were reading along, but in case you missed it, here it is:

 When we remember to give ourselves an adequate amount of time for activities, recognize our limitations, and forgive and accept ourselves for what we can and cannot do, we take back control of a hobby that can often lead to sorrow and disappointment when we attempt to “do it all” all at once.
 In this way, we replace stress for fun, and anxiety to anticipation.
 Essentially, to make this hobby enjoyable, remember, you’re doing this hobby FOR YOU.